HughesSeanKyle/bookworks-react-vite-migration/features.md

 - On Error then show signup error message 20/02
 - On success redirect to Signup confirm  20/02

 NOTES RE SIGNUP
 - Firebase already hashes the password upon Signup.
 So no need for brypt and no need to store hashed password in DB 17/02

 2. Logic for confirm sign up

 - Ensure that the confirm signup page can only be reached through Signup redirect flow Complete 20/02
+- Create a signupEmail input for this component with validation.
 - If code validated and returns true then set user email to verified in DB.
 Create logic that will await verifiyEmailCode resp and if true then verify email and false show error.
 - If success on validation and email verifified then redirect to Signin and show email verification success.
 - Be sure to set setSignupSuccess && setSignupSuccessFeedback back to null in code confirm logic